 The Department of Gerontology serves the people of the commonwealth of Virginia and the nation by providing educational programs related to understanding of aging and promoting successful aging.
 The department encourages education through discovery of new knowledge, interdisciplinary interaction, professional behavior and service to the aging network.
 The department’s primary focus is to prepare individuals for positions in the network of aging services.
 These gerontologists are educated to serve as supporters of optimal aging for older persons and families and caregivers.
 The certificate program provides quality education to those who are already working with older adults and wish to enhance their services with formal academic training in gerontology or individuals with training in other professions.

 The program’s goal is to ensure that graduates will be able to demonstrate the ability to apply core gerontological concepts according to Association for Gerontology in Higher Education Core Concepts.
+The Certificate in Aging Studies program offers fully online, face-to-face and hybrid delivery formats.

 Student learning outcomes